 It may come as a surprise that about half the people with allergies do not have sneezing or a runny nose.
 Instead, they have Sinus Pressure or Headaches.
-These "locked-up" symptoms make it hard for students and professionals to focus past the "fog" of allergy.
+These “locked-up” symptoms make it hard for students and professionals to focus past the “fog” of allergy, and can cause Sinus Infections.

-Sinus Infections occur when allergic swelling blocks the "drain-holes" to sinuses, and mucus accumulates, bacteria begin to grow in the sinus.
-Antibiotics are only temporarily effective, because allergic swelling continues to block sinus drainage, causing recurrent infections.
+Sinus Infections occur when allergic swelling blocks the drain-holes to sinuses.
+Mucus accumulates and bacteria multiply in the sinus.
+Antibiotics are only temporarily effective, because allergic swelling continues to block sinus drainage, causing recurrent or chronic infections.

 Other allergic symptoms include Post-Nasal Drip, which irritates the throat, making it feel like something is stuck there.
 This drainage can cause a dry, feathery/powdery throat irritation, accompanied by annoying throat clearing or cough.
 This may result in co-workers’ becoming concerned that the person is sick or contagious.